 The 1031 Exchange Qualified Intermediary (often referred to in the real estate industry as a 1031 Exchange Accommodator or 1031 Exchange Facilitator) is a crucial part of any successful 1031 Exchange transaction.
 You should therefore exercise significant care when evaluating and selecting your Qualified Intermediary because of the critical role the company will play in the administration of your 1031 Exchange transaction.
 (See article entitled "Qualified Intermediaries Are Not Created Equal.")

 The purpose of this article is to assist you, as a potential Exchangor, in developing an understanding of the due diligence issues that should be evaluated in selecting your 1031 Exchange Qualified Intermediary.
 The due diligence process should never be taken lightly.
-The one thing that we have learned over time is that it does not matter how large or small the Qualified Intermediary is, but how well it is managed.
+The one thing that we have learned over time is that it does not matter how large or small the Qualified Intermediary is, but how well the "QI" is managed.

 Role of the 1031 Exchange Qualified Intermediary

 The 1031 Exchange Qualified Intermediary is authorized under Section 1.1031 of the Department of the Treasury Regulations and is essentially responsible for: (1) preparing the 1031 Exchange agreements and related transaction documents in order to properly structure your 1031 Exchange transaction; (2) receiving, holding and safeguarding your 1031 Exchange funds throughout your 1031 Exchange transaction; and (3) advising or consulting with you and your advisors regarding the implementation of your 1031 Exchange transaction to ensure compliance with applicable Internal Revenue Codes, Treasury Regulations and related Revenue Rulings and Procedures.

-Qualified Intermediaries Are Not Licensed, Regulated or Required to be Bonded
+Qualified Intermediaries Are Not Licensed, Regulated or Audited